Zirconia Dental Implants Mexico

-Ceramic Implants are made from Zirconia—a biocompatible, ceramic material that fosters complete assimilation into jaw bone.
+Ceramic Implants are made from Zirconia—a biocompatible ceramic material that fosters complete assimilation into the jaw bone.

 Optimal osseointegration of Zirconia Implants without any signs of inflammation or foreign body rejection.
 Other scientists have also reported that zirconia is an ideal material for dental implants.

 Ceramic Dental Implants are an ideal choice for a Smile you want to show off.
 Titanium Implants can show through the gums, where metal-free implants look like natural teeth and integrate with the body naturally.

 - The white color of Ceramic Implants provides a more natural and aesthetic result for a beautiful smile when compared to metal implants.

 - Receding gums will expose portions of the metal implant causing the surrounding gumline to appear blue or gray.

 - Gums heal extremely well around ceramic implants compared to metal implants that have 20% less blood flow than natural teeth.

 Traditional Titanium Implant Systems consist of two metal components (the implant that’s lodged into the jaw and the abutment that sits above the gumline) joined together with a fixation screw.
 Micro-movement can occur where these pieces meet when under the extreme pressure of chewing, thus creating warm, moist places where anaerobic bacteria have an opportunity to colonize.
 It’s a perfect setup for an unfortunate cascade of events to follow: the bacteria release toxins, inducing inflammation around the implant, which can eventually lead to bone loss and the possibility of implant failure.